History of AVCon

 CANCELLED – July 9th, 10th and 11th, 2021 – Morphettville Racecourse

-It was not clear going into 2021 how much the COVID-19 pandemic might affect South Australian life during the year.
-Although lockdowns loomed, the process of organising a 2021 event began, although in a limited capacity.
+It was not clear going into 2021 how much longer the COVID-19 pandemic would continue, and how it might affect South Australian life during the year.
+Although more lockdowns loomed, the process of organising a 2021 event began, albeit in a limited capacity.

-This year, though, a new mascot joined Ayvee and Switch.
-Design Coordinator Rae Harris created a petite pink-haired, anime-inspired humanoid female to represent the AVCon Maid Cafe.
-Like for Switch 2 decades earlier, a competition was run to name the character, resulting in the moniker ‘Juliette’ (an Australian breed of Strawberry).
+During the COVID period, however, a new mascot joined Ayvee and Switch.
+Design Coordinator Rae Harris created a petite, pink-haired, anime-inspired humanoid female to represent the AVCon Maid Cafe.
+Much like what had been done to name Switch two decades earlier, a competition was held to name the new character.
+This resulted in the new mascot being given the moniker ‘Juliette’ (an Australian breed of Strawberry).

 Art and design by Rae Harris.